railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 product must be manufactured, Open ERP will automatically choose the bill of materials that matches the defined properties in the order most closely.

-Note the properties are only visible in the Bills of Materials and Sales Management if you're working in the Extended View mode.
-If you can't see it on your screen add the group ``Useability / Extended View`` to your user.
+Note the properties are only visible in the Bills of Materials and Sales Management if you are working in the Extended View mode.
+If you can not see it on your screen add the group ``Useability / Extended View`` to your user.

 .. figure:: images/sale_line_property.png